 Marjory Stoneman Douglas High School, Florida

-The day after the shooting, Cruz told authorities he arrived at the school with an AR-15 rifle, adding that he shot "students that he saw in the hallways and on school grounds," according to an arrest affidavit.
+The day after the shooting, the suspected gunman, 19-year-old Nikolas Cruz, told authorities he arrived at the school with an AR-15 rifle, adding that he shot "students that he saw in the hallways and on school grounds," according to an arrest affidavit.

 Cruz may plead guilty to avoid the death penalty, his lawyer reportedly said Feb.
 16.